-Undoubtedly the way we travel at home and abroad is changing, and as we leave behind our baking obsession and weekly quiz nights, our search for adventure in the capital increases.2020 November 13
+Undoubtedly the way we travel at home and abroad is changing, and as we gear up to leave behind those weekly quiz nights, our desire for adventure in the capital increases.2020 November 13

 Even when the lockdown ends, if you’re reading this thinking you have experienced all that the city has to offer, think again!
 Now more than ever is the ideal time to support London’s local businesses and best-loved attractions.
 So, put on your favourite winter gear and show the Big Smoke some love with our guide on places to see and things to do in London after lockdown.

 One of the safest ways to make the most of a wintery night out in London is to dig into a delicious meal at a restaurant with outdoor seating.
 In a city that’s a melting pot of cultures, discovering the best places to eat in London will leave you spoilt for choice, even in the middle of a global pandemic.

 From luxury chalet-style surroundings to festive private igloos, get yourself and your loved ones down to East London’s Tobacco Dock for a cosy meal at Skylight London.
 Each igloo is the perfect setting for a small group to warm up and dine together among a picture-perfect view of London’s skyline.
 Our top tip is to book early to avoid disappointment!

 For alfresco rooftop vibes this winter, Pergola Paddington is a must.
 This West London hotspot will be going all out this Christmas with a Winter Wonderland transformation and will be in high demand post-lockdown.
 Fear not, however, as the venue accommodates up to 850 seats across its two floors.
 Best of all, the venue is only an 11-minute walk from easyHotel Paddington.